 I decided to post at length about the diabolical nature of Arachnoiditis.
-I developed Arachnoiditis February 12, 2015 from a blood patch procedure performed at a hospital in Tulsa Oklahoma.
-Shortly before that I had a lumbar puncture performed.
+I developed Arachnoiditis February 12, 2015 from a blood patch procedure performed at St. John Medical Center in Tulsa, Oklahoma.
+Shortly before that I had a lumbar puncture performed at St. John Neuroscience Institute.
 I want people to know this supposedly rare, predominantly man-made condition exists and it is destroying many lives!

 How did it happened?

 In May 2014, I experienced symptoms of hemifacial spasms.
-I Googled and found a doc specializing in the condition at a spine facility.
+I Googled and found a doc specializing in the condition at a medical facility in Tulsa.
 He ordered a CT with gadolinium contrast and it revealed 3 arachnoid cysts.
-Cysts of this nature can be present without causing symptoms or can wreak havoc on a person.
-So I went to a neurosurgeon, who after viewing videos of my eye movements asserted microvascular decompression surgery should be done.
-My sister and I felt such a diagnosis warranted a second opinion, so we got an appointment with the neurosurgeon who originally did my craniotomy five years before.
-He was more methodical in his approach in trying to determine the root cause for the spasms.
+Cysts of this nature can be present without causing symptoms or wreak havoc on a person.
+So I visited with a neurosurgeon, who after viewing videos of my eye movements asserted microvascular decompression surgery should be done.
+My sister and I felt such a diagnosis warranted a second opinion, so we got an appointment with a neurosurgeon who originally did my craniotomy five years before.

 I live in a small town, so I mainly rely on doctors in the Tulsa area.
 The neurosurgeon did a spinal tap and it all went down hill from there.
 Before I left recovery I experienced horrible noises in my ear.
 He came into the recovery room after the tap and informed me of side effects.
 Seriously?
 Afterwards?
 By evening I could hardly left my head up.
 I developed Post Dural Puncture Headache big time.
 I called his office two days later, and his nurse informed me the doctor said the headaches typically go in 48 hours.
 Silly me, 48 hours had already passed!

 I decided a week later with the headaches persisting to go to the Emergency unit at Hillcrest Hospital.
-The emergency doctor opted to contact the neurosurgeon instead of doing a blood patch.
-Next day the medical center neurosurgeon said such headaches usually go away within 7 to 10 days (what happened to 48 hours?).
+Unfortunately, the emergency doctor opted to contact the neurosurgeon instead of doing a blood patch.
+The next day at St. John, the neurosurgeon told me such headaches typically go away within 7 to 10 days (what happened to 48 hours?).
 When I informed him of the tinnitus, he basically retorted if you ever heard an unusual noise once in the ear, it means you already have tinnitus.
 Huh?
 He was already scared out of his wits fearing malpractice–not a good sign!
 He said to call him back in 3 days (a Monday) and that he may have to do a blood patch.
 Why he delayed doing it I will never know.

-I did not call the following Monday because the headaches seem less severe.
-However, a week later, the headaches vamped up and I called my neurosurgeon.
+I did not call the following Monday because the headaches were less severe.
+However, a week later, the headaches vamped up and I called my neurosurgeon at the St. John Neuroscience Institute.
 He said “its too late” to do a blood patch.
 I wish I had listen to him but mistrust had formed because of the tinnitus comment.
 Instead I called the neurosurgeon who originally suggested microvasucular decompression.
-The next day his nurse arranged for a radiology doctor to do a blood patch at a Tulsa hospital.
+The next day his nurse arranged for a radiology doctor to do a blood patch at St. John Medical Center.
 My very hard life would get even harder, catapulting me into the deepest recesses of a living hell on Earth.

 The blood patch was a major debacle.
-The spine facility I first visited supplied a radiology doctor to perform the patch at an area hospital.
+The doctor recommending microvascular decompression supplied a radiology doctor to perform a blood patch at St. John Medical Center.
 The radiology doctor kept striking a bone in my spine.
-He even said and I quote “Oops, hit the bone!”….”Oops hit it again”.
+He even said and I quote, “Oops, hit the bone!”….”Oops hit it again”.
 God knows this is true, I know for sure he hit bone 3 times, but I believe it may had been 5!
 I thought I was going to black out from the pain.
 I even saw nurses looking at each other incredulously, but no one said anything.
 I should had jumped off that table at the first blow and said the heck with this!
 Later I found out the national standard recommendation for the injection of autogulous blood is one strike and you are OUT–that means leave the patient alone if it does not go in after the first attempt!

 Before I left recovery I told the nurse “something is wrong”; that I was experiencing even worse head pain than before, and my back was hurting.
 I asked for the report.
 She asked “Why?” …WHY?… Seriously, why would any medical professional ask “why” do you want a report?
 Hmm…lets think.